ZviRosenfeld/IEnumerableCorrelater/README.md

 - Correlaters are not thread safe.
 - All costs must be positive.
 This won't be enforced by the library, but negative costs can results in odd and unexpected behavior.
-- The Equal method should be defined in a meaningful way for the elements of the collection you're correlating.
-If not, you should override the Equal method.
+- The Equal method must be defined in a meaningful way for the elements of the collection you're correlating.
 - The distance between equal elements must be zero.
 - IEnumerableCorrelater doesn't support comparing collections with null elements in them.
 If you need null elements, consider using the "Null Object Pattern".